 Explain your current website and why you want to make changes.
 Have your objectives and priorities changed, do you want new functionality added or are you looking for a general update?
 What visitors does your website get and how well is it achieving your objectives?
 How does your website fit alongside your other online and traditional marketing activities?

 Make it clear who the key people in your firm are in terms of the website project.
 Who is responsible for managing and maintaining the website?
 Who will be involved in the project team?
 What other stakeholders will influence the project?
+If possible, give an idea of the budget, to show you are serious about the project and not just picking suppliers' brains.

 "A good website expresses the personality of the firm – and attracts clients who respond to that personality"